Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 ### `:plugin-api`

-This is the stable, platform-neutral plugin contract.
+This is the stable plugin contract.
+The module is an Android library (it also re-exports the Pine agent API), so plugins build against Android, not a plain JVM target.
 It owns:

 - `CosmicPlugin` activation and deactivation;
 - `PluginDescriptor` and dependency metadata;